plone/buildout.coredev/plips/reviews/plip1483-retina-image-scales-review-jensens.rst

 Conclusion
 ----------

-I propose to merge/not merges this PLIP.
+I propose to merge this PLIP into the 5.1 series after versions on the single packages are increased.